-At December 31, 2012, the Company has capitalized debt issuance costs of \$5.8 million in connection with the revolving credit facility and \$8.8 million in connection with the senior unsecured notes (see Note 5).
-These debt issuance costs are being amortized over the term of the related financing using the straight-line method, which approximates the effective interest method.
+Deferred financing costs include origination, legal and other fees to issue debt in connection with the Company's credit facility and senior unsecured notes.
+These debt issuance costs are being amortized over the term of the related financing using the straight-line method, which approximates the effective interest method (see Note 4).

-The amortization of debt issuance costs for the years ended December 31, 2012, 2011 and 2010 was \$1,527,194, \$430,760 and \$455,302, respectively.
+The amortization of debt issuance costs for the years ended December 31, 2013, 2012 and 2011 was \$2,625,240, \$1,527,194 and \$430,760, respectively.